jasalt/demo-phel-datastar/README.md

+# Phel Datastar demo

+Demonstrates integrating Datastar hypermedia framework (https://data-star.dev/) with Phel which can be a good match.

+Vanilla PHP being single threaded and non-async the web UI gets blocked and queues new requests while the SSE response is streaming back as seen in the video below, phenomena which is discussed in video https://www.youtube.com/watch?v=hUqFY9TQvdM.

+The original Phel Web Skeleton README continues, follow it to run this locally.

 # Phel Web Skeleton

 [Phel](https://phel-lang.org/) is a functional programming language that compiles to PHP.

 This repository provides you the basic setup to start coding a website using phel.